veridit/caddy-l4/README.md

 Alternatively, to hack on the plugin code, you can clone it down, then build and run like so:

 1. Download or clone this repo: `git clone https://github.com/mholt/caddy-l4.git`
 2. In the project folder, run `xcaddy` just like you would run `caddy`.
-For example: `xcaddy list-modules --versions` (you should see the `layer4` modules).
+   For example: `xcaddy -- list-modules --versions` (you should see the `layer4` modules).
+   Notice the the '--' that allows passing parameters to the built caddy instance, instead of to xcaddy itself.
-3. Run all tests with `go test -v ./...`, and a specific test for a specific moduel with say  `go test -v ./modules/l4postgres`
+3. Run all tests with `go test -v ./...`, or a specific test for a specific module with say  `go test -v ./modules/l4tls`.

 ## Writing config